avh4/elm-format/notes.md

     * instance `Applicative.Alternative` for `Parser`.
 Implemented exactly as it was by parsec.

     * instance `MonadPlus` for `Parser`.
 Risks of bugs being introduced.
-Implemented with dummy error handling

-        Is implemented using `Parse.Primitives.oneOf`.
-Pretty confident that it works as expected, except for the error handling which is undefined.
-Will have to look into if parsec merges errors, and if so, how.
+        The implementation of `mplus` is straightforward except for the error merging behaviour in parsec, where if the tow parsers fails the errors are merged somehow.
+Not confident that I've got this right..

     * `<|>`.
 Implemented exactly as it was by parsec.